Judy, Judi, Judee. Are Giuliani's people reading The Corner?

 I must say, I like Connolly's own recommendation the best.
 Wish I'd thought of it sooner.

-Frankie Laine This month we lost Frankie Laine, whose voice rang through my childhood.
-Laine was, as the Daily Telegraph obituary points out, one of those American singers who was more popular in Britain than in the USA.
+Laine was, as the Daily Telegraph obituary points out, one of those American singers who was more popular in Britain than in the U.S.A.
 (Another from the same era was Jim Reeves, a favorite of my Dad's.)
 From that same obit.:

 Laine's soulful, masculine style and highly emotional delivery dealt a blow to the gentler crooning styles of the day and paved the way for later blues and rock and roll artists such as Johnnie Ray and Elvis Presley.
 Naturally gifted with a powerful voice (his nicknames included "Old Leather Lungs"), Laine was known for his dramatic vocal battles with massed choirs and pulsating strings, and he ranged into such varied genres as novelty pop, gospel, folk, country and western and rock and roll.